 Back in Germany for the second time this year, and the third in Europe for 2019, I arrived in Munich via Frankfurt on solid flights with United and Lufthansa.
 Everything ran on time, and their respective teams were professional and courteous.
 I have status with both United and Delta, which means the airline's lounge is well used.
 It's a blessing for a frequent traveler, and the road would be a little harder without the benefit of a shower and espresso.

 The flight into Munich arrived at the same time as a colleague from Australia, and we were in this magnificent city for another HCL user group.
 This time it was Social Connections.
-Our commitment to the HCL contract was strong (probably still is) and we sponsored many of their user group events.
+Our commitment to the HCL contract was strong and we sponsored many of their user group events.
 For this event we backed a dinner for speakers, and papered the event with some old school swag.
 Old school for an event focused on digital collaboration solutions, but sometimes sharing an idea on paper is the right thing.
 They were well used.

 I regret not allowing personal time to travel on the European trips in 2019.
 My itinerary was pretty much get in, do the work, and get out.
 There's a risk that we spend too much time inside a conference center, and not with the locals.